cockroachdb/docs/cockroachcloud/cmek.md

 docs_area: manage.security
 ---

-Customer-Managed Encryption Keys (CMEK) give you more control over how a {{ site.data.products.dedicated }} cluster's data is protected at rest on the cluster's nodes.
-When CMEK is enabled, your cluster's data is protected by an additional cryptographic key that is entirely within your control, hosted in a supported key-management systems (KMS) platform.
+Customer-Managed Encryption Keys (CMEK) allow you to protect data at rest in a {{ site.data.products.dedicated }} cluster using a cryptographic key that is entirely within your control, hosted in a supported key-management systems (KMS) platform.
 This key is called the _CMEK key_.

-You manage your CMEK keys using one or more of the following services:
+You can manage your CMEK keys using one or more of the following services:

 - Amazon Web Services (AWS) KMS
 - Google Cloud Platform (GCP) KMS
 - [Hashicorp Vault Secrets Manager](https://www.vaultproject.io/docs/secrets/key-management), which can distribute keys stored in multiple KMS platforms

+{{site.data.alerts.callout_success}}
 You can learn more about the [supported integrations between CockroachDB and Hashicorp Vault](/docs/{{site.versions["stable"]}}/hashicorp-integration.html).
+{{site.data.alerts.end}

 {{ site.data.products.db }} communicates with the KMS platform using the KMS platform's API, and you manage {{ site.data.products.db }}'s access to the CMEK key using the KMS platform's identity and access management (IAM) system.
 The CMEK key is never persisted in a cluster, and {{ site.data.products.db }} never has direct access to the CMEK key material.
 When CMEK is enabled, the CMEK key must be available before the cluster can start and the cluster'sr newly-written data at rest can be accessed.